The Extinction Voices exhibition has now finished.

-To highlight the seriousness of the wildlife extinction crisis, we have veiled Alfred the gorilla and 31 other animals in our World Wildlife gallery.
+To highlight the seriousness of the wildlife extinction crisis, we veiled Alfred the gorilla and 31 other animals in our World Wildlife gallery.

-The histories of some of our animals will be told for the first time, including our tiger which was shot by King George V in Nepal, 1911.
+The histories of some of our animals were told for the first time, including our tiger which was shot by King George V in Nepal, 1911.
 This glimpse of the past is vital to understanding what is happening today.

-Extinction Voices brings together the voices of local children, scientists and the museum.
+Extinction Voices brought together the voices of local children, scientists and the museum.
 The title is inspired by a quote by environmentalist Paul Hawken: ‘Nature is noisy.
 It walks, it crawls, it swims, it swoops, it buzzes.
 But extinction is silent.
 It has no voice except our own.’